 What Will Influence Your Decision

-- Budget Constraints: I put this first because it is something to consider in any garden design.
+- Budget Constraints: Something to consider in any garden design is how much money you're willing to spend.
 A small space garden should cost considerably less than its larger cousins, but there is still an expense.
 Don't forget to budget for any soil you must bring in or amend.
 If you have your heart set on expensive specimen plants, you may want to create your garden in stages, over a series of years.

-- Pre-existing Plants: With the exception of trees, it is usually easier to remove pre-existing plants than to design around them.
+- Pre-existing Plants: Except for trees, it is usually easier to remove pre-existing plants than to design around them.
 You can save the plants to incorporate into your design, move them to another area or give them to a grateful gardening friend.

 However, there will be times when your primary interest is in complementing an existing planting, whether a favorite tree, a hedge or a row of peonies.
 If that is the case, you are going to have to be very strict with yourself.